-We see Thinking Reading as an example of applied science – a programme that is based on reliable research to produce reliable results when replicated with fidelity.
+Thinking Reading is one example of applied science – a programme that is based on reliable research to produce reliable results when replicated with fidelity.
 So what are the results of such an approach?
 Typical progress averages two months per half hour lesson.
 For a child reading 36 months behind, they can catch up in 18 half-hour lessons (plus testing time).
 You can see examples of student progress charts here.

 So here is my challenge: are you working to help the students who need it most?
 We all know it is possible to have a pass rate of 75% and leave 25% languishing.
 That 75% may be pleasing to Ofsted, but it means nothing if you are one of the 25%.
-And of course, when Progress 8 is applied, schools will be judged on the progress of lower performers in a way that they aren’t now.
+And of course, with Progress 8, schools are now judged on the progress of lower performers – with a much bigger impact on weightings at the lower grades in the years to come.
+The time to start intervening is now.
 Solutions to the longstanding problem of reading difficulty have been developed for some time.
 Will you have the commitment and courage to ensure that such a solution reaches your most vulnerable students?
 Kia kaha!